This video from the UK Intellectual Property Office gives a good explanation of what IP is all about

 Technology transfer is a term used to describe a formal transfer of rights to use and commercialise new discoveries and innovations resulting from scientific research to another party.
 Universities typically transfer technology through protecting (using patents and copyrights), then licensing new innovations.
 The major steps in this process include the disclosure of innovations, patenting the innovation concurrent with publication of scientific research and licensing the rights to innovations to industry for commercial development.

 Please contact us either by phone or e-mail for specific areas of expertise.
 You can also browse our Directory of Expertise by research topic and identify our research experts in the chosen area.

 UCC’s expertise is in research and teaching.
 Most of the university’s technologies will require further development by the licensing company in order to create a commercial product.

 Each technology has different levels of information available.
 Some have published papers and patents that describe the technology in detail while others can have only short, non-confidential descriptions.
 Greater exchange of relevant information can take place once you sign a confidential disclosure agreement with us.

-UCC expects a potential licensee to have the necessary resources, technical, and management expertise to transform a technology into a commercial product or service.
+UCC expects a potential licensee to have the necessary commitment, resources and technical & management expertise to use the rights we provide to transform a technology opportunity into a commercial product or service.

-In return for the assignment of the intellectual property, UCC shares net income and royalties from licensing in accordance with the IP policy of the university.
+In return for the assignment of the intellectual property, if the technology is licensed and successfully commercialised, UCC shares the income it receives from licensing (e.g royalties of license fees) with the inventors in accordance with the IP policy of the university.